Netanyahu-Barak spat stokes early Israel vote talk

-JERUSALEM, Oct 3 (Reuters) - Friction between Prime Minister Benjamin Netanyahu and Defence Minister Ehud Barak over relations with the United States fuelled talk on Wednesday of an early Israeli election.
+JERUSALEM (Reuters) - Friction between Prime Minister Benjamin Netanyahu and Defense Minister Ehud Barak over relations with the United States fuelled talk on Wednesday of an early Israeli election.

-Ministers said the quarrel, Barak’s resistence to defence cuts in coalition budget talks and his dovish comments on peace efforts with the Palestinians were signs of a fraying alliance with Netanyahu and a national ballot as early as February.
+Ministers said the quarrel, Barak’s resistance to Defense cuts in coalition budget talks and his dovish comments on peace efforts with the Palestinians were signs of a fraying alliance with Netanyahu and a national ballot as early as February.

 “It looks like the disputes herald an election,” Vice Prime Minister Moshe Yaalon said on Army Radio.